MeteoSwiss/opendata/docs/d-radar-data/d1-precipitation-radar-products.md

 :::

-Supplementing the conventional precipitation measurements taken at ground level meteorological stations, MeteoSwiss operates a network of five weather radar stations which record every type of precipitation and storms in real time, are fully automated and, between them, cover the whole of Switzerland.

-The sites are:
-- Albis near Zurich (equipped with the latest technology (dual polarisation) in 2012, monitors the atmosphere of the whole of northern Switzerland)
-- Monte Lema in the Canton of Ticino (equipped with the latest technology (dual polarisation) in 2011, monitors the atmosphere of the whole of southern Switzerland)
-- La Dôle near Geneva (equipped with the latest technology (dual polarisation) in 2011)
-- Pointe de la Plaine Morte in the Canton of Valais (equipped with the latest technology (dual polarisation), commenced operation in 2014 and monitors the atmosphere in the inner Alpine region)
-- Weissfluhgipfel in the Canton of Graubünden (equipped with the latest technology (dual polarisation), commenced operation in 2016, and monitors the atmosphere in the inner Alpine region)
+Information on the Swiss weather radar network [can be found here](https://www.meteoswiss.admin.ch/weather/measurement-systems/atmosphere/weather-radar-network.html)

 :::info

-For the Combiprecip (CPC) data, since it is being calculated on the fly, depending also from the available 10-min surface precipitation data, MeteoSwiss is calculating a "reanalysis" version with corrected values and including all possible missing station values.
+The PRECIP product is the baseline weather radar product for precipitation estimation at ground, in Switzerland.
+It combines the data from all 5 C-band, Swiss weather radar stations.

-This is being calculated for the hourly values only (00:00h, 01:00h, 02:00h etc.) and is published 8 days later automatically, where the original hourly files will be overwritten.
+The CombiPrecip product (CPC) combines in real-time the precipitation information from the weather radar network with the MeteoSwiss ground stations (rain-gauges).
+Furthermore, a so-called "reanalysis" of CombiPrecip is computed with an 8 days delay as to account for a-posteriori corrections in the rain-gauge values.
+The reanalysis version is being calculated for the hourly values only (00:00h, 01:00h, 02:00h etc.) and is published 8 days later automatically, where the original hourly files will be overwritten.
 If you are interested in these reanalysis values, please check out the hourly files 8 days later.
 You will find in the Metadata the "Updated" timestamp showing, that the file has been updated 8 days later.

 :::